 - Support or multiple audio tracks

-- Countdown timer until beginning of live stream
+- Countdown timer until the beginning of live stream

 Both IBM Cloud Video and Livestream have built-in HTML5 video players with various features as well.